paulmelki/paulmelki.github.io/about.md

 Let me start by introducing myself, and hopefully you will too!

-I'm a Lebanese researcher in Machine Learning and Perception residing in France.
+I'm a Lebanese researcher in Machine Intelligence and Perception residing in France.
 I'm currently a PhD candidate conducting my research jointly between
 [the IMS Laboratory (CNRS, Bordeaux INP)](https://www.ims-bordeaux.fr/en/72-en/extranet-en/125-accueil) at [Université de Bordeaux](https://www.u-bordeaux.fr/) and [EXXACT Robotics](https://exxact-robotics.com/en/), a fast-growing dynamic agri-tech startup based in Champagne.
+My research is focused on robust deep learning, uncertainty quantification and machine perception.

 I arrived to France to pursue my Master's degree in Statistics & Econometrics at [Toulouse School of Economics](https://www.tse-fr.eu/) (Université Toulouse 1 Capitole &
 Université Toulouse 3 Paul Sabatier) where I concentrated my studies on machine & deep learning, and statistical spatial analysis, and have recently graduated *Cum Laude* (With Distinction).